latestchatty/simple-chatty-server/doc/api.md

 - `offset=[INT?]` - Number of threads to skip (for paging).
 Default is 0.
 - `limit=[INT?]` - Maximum number of threads to return (for paging).
 Default is 40.
 - `username=[STR?]` - If provided, this allows the isParticipant flag to be returned for each thread indicating whether the user posted that thread or replied to it.
 If not provided, the isParticipant flag will always be false.
-- `date=[DAT?]` - If provided, posts from this day will be returned rather than the currently active chatty posts.
-Root posts will be returned in order from highest to lowest postCount.

 Response:
 ```